 What is BRC?

-The inspection protocol is intended for inspecting institutions.
-The technical standard BRC is a comprehensive checklist (with more than 300 points), which lists all requirements for suppliers and products.
-In total, more than 28,000 companies in 130 countries have already been certified.
+The protocol is intended for inspecting institutions.
+The technical standard BRC is a comprehensive checklist (with more than 300 points), which all requirements for food suppliers and .
+In total, more than 28,000 in 130 countries have already been certified.
 The BRC8 Food Safety consists of nine sections.

 Standards requirements